apike/allenpike.com/_posts/2019-10-13-canada-election-guide-2019.markdown

 - Be 18, and a Canadian citizen
 - Vote at your assigned polling station in your riding

 If you’ve registered to vote you should have received a voting information card that will make voting faster.
-If you don’t have a voting card, you should still be able to vote, as long as you are at your assigned polling station.
+If you don’t have a voting card, you should still be able to vote, as long as you [find your assigned polling station](https://www.elections.ca/scripts/vis/FindED?L=e&PAGEID=20).

 [Voting hours vary by province](https://www.elections.ca/content2.aspx?section=faq&dir=votinghours&document=index&lang=e), but are **7:00am to 7:00pm in BC**, and are **9:30am to 9:30pm in Ontario**.